Modern LiDAR and GPS Usage in Land Surveying

 The integration of GPS with Geographic Information Systems (GIS) has further enhanced its utility.
 Surveyors can now map natural and manmade features with high accuracy, creating detailed geographic databases that are used in various applications, from urban planning and infrastructure development to environmental conservation.

-1. Principles of GPS Operation GPS consists of a constellation of at least 24 satellites orbiting the Earth, each transmitting signals that include the satellite's location and the exact time the signal was sent.
+GPS consists of a constellation of at least 24 satellites orbiting the Earth, each transmitting signals that include the satellite’s location and the exact time the signal was sent.
 A GPS receiver on the ground, such as one used in surveying, picks up these signals from multiple satellites to determine its own position through trilateration.
 For land surveying, high-precision GPS receivers are used that can provide positional accuracy down to the centimeter level.

-2. Types of GPS Surveying GPS surveying can be categorized into two main types based on the accuracy required and the nature of the project:
+GPS surveying can be categorized into two main types based on the accuracy required and the nature of the project:

 a.
 Real-Time Kinematic (RTK) Surveying: RTK is a technique that provides high accuracy measurements by correcting GPS signal errors caused by atmospheric disturbances, timing errors, and satellite orbit errors.
 It uses one stationary base receiver and at least one mobile receiver.
 The base station receiver collects GPS signals and calculates corrections, broadcasting them to the mobile receiver in real-time.
 This method allows for precise positioning that is crucial for engineering, construction, and high-grade mapping.